Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsubsection testmanual_5_3_4 Memory leaks

-The test system measures the amount of memory used by each test case, and considerable deviations (as well as overall difference) comparing with reference results will be reported by *testdiff* command.
+The test system measures the amount of memory used by each test case.
+Considerable deviations (as well as the overall difference) in comparison with reference results can be reported by command *testdiff*  (see @ref testmanual_4_4).

-The typical approach to checking memory leak on a particular operation is to run this operation in cycle measuring memory consumption at each step and comparing it with some threshold value.
-Note that file begin in group bugs defines command *checktrend* that can be used to analyze a sequence of memory measurements to get statistically based evaluation of the leak presence.
+To check memory leak on a particular operation, run it in a cycle, measure the memory consumption at each step and compare it with a threshold value.
+The command *checktrend* (defined in *tests/bugs/begin*) can be used to analyze a sequence of memory measurements and to get a statistically based evaluation of the leak presence.

 Example:
 ~~~~~